toby1984/sms-gateway/README.md

 # Default is to keep retrying.
 dropOnRateLimit=false

+# When defined, limits how characters to send at most with a single SMS.
+# Extra text will get truncated and replaced with a '...' ellipsis.
+# The original message text will get logged at log level WARN.
+maxLength=150

 # comma-separated list of subscriber numbers to send the SMS to.
 # Note that an SMS cannot have multiple recipients so
 # one SMS will be sent to each recipient (which obviously drives up costs).